Sevyls/latex-formulas-mobi-converter/README.md

 The last step for completion is the step to convert the HTML+CSS into a readable Mobi-Ebook.

-Note: Currently there is only an HtmlToMobiConverter-Implementation which uses Amazon's Kindlegen Executable.
+The command line version of latex2mobi currently includes only an HtmlToMobiConverter which uses Amazon's Kindlegen Executable.

+The Calibre plugin produces HTML5 markup and a CSS stylesheet which will be passed to a Calibre-builtin output converter.
+Mobi or other output files can be chosen from within calibre, see the plugin's [README](https://github.com/Sevyls/latex-formulas-mobi-converter/tree/master/calibre-plugin) for more information.

 ## Known Issues